 RISK MANAGEMENT

 The Company has a Risk Management Policy which lays down the framework for identification and mitigation of various risks.
-The specific objectives of this Policy is to assess risks in the internal and external environments and incorporates mitigation plans in its business strategy and operation plans.
-The Audit Committee and Risk Management Committee review key risk elements of the Company's business, finance, operations and compliance, and their respective mitigation strategies.
+Risk management is ingrained in all parts of the organization.
+The specific objectives of this Policy is to assess risks in the internal and external environments and incorporate mitigation plans in its business strategy and operation plans.
+The Audit Committee and Risk Management Committee review key risk elements of the Company’s business, finance, operations and compliance, and their respective mitigation strategies.

 The Risk Management Framework emphasises proper analysing and understanding the underlying risks before undertaking any transaction.
 This enables a proper assessment of all risks and ensures that the transactions and processes conform to the Company’s risk appetite and regulatory requirements.